-Friends of High Town (FoHT) is a group dedicated to making the High Town area of Luton a great place to live and work.
+Friends of High Town (FoHT) is a local residents’ association dedicated to making the High Town area of Luton a great place to live and work.

-Together, we want to conserve and enhance the quality of life, foster pride in our local area and create a strong sense of community.
+Together, we want to conserve and enhance the quality of life in High Town, foster pride in our local area and help create a strong sense of community.

 Monthly public meetings